mongodb/docs/source/administration/configuration.rst

    shardsvr = true

-Finally, to establish the cluster, configure at least one :option:`mongos` process with the following settings:
+Finally, to establish the cluster, configure at least one :program:`mongos` process with the following settings:

 .. code-block:: cfg